squinkylabs/SquinkyVCV/docs/sq2.md

 ### Selecting notes with the mouse

-Clicking on a note will select it, and deselect all others.
+**Click** on a note will select it, and deselect all others.

-Ctrl-click on a note will toggle its selection state, while leaving any other selected notes selected.
+**Ctrl-click**: on a note will toggle its selection state, while leaving any other selected notes selected.

-Shift-click will extent the selection up to the cursor.
+Shift-click will extend the selection up to the cursor.
 This means all previously selected notes will stay selected, and all notes between the cursor and the selection will get selected, too.

 ### Inserting and deleting notes

 Double clicking on a note will delete it.

-Double clicking in an empty location will inserts a note:
+Double clicking on an empty location will inserts a note:

 * By default the duration will be one grid unit.
 * You may override the default duration using the asterisk key.